 How much debt does the average Canadian have?

 Two trillion dollars of debt is a big number.
 Let us try to put some context around it.
 A common way to measure household debt is to compare it with the amount of disposable income people have.
-In Canada’s case, household debt is around 170 per cent of disposable income.
+In Canada’s case, Household debt rises to 171% of disposable income.
 In other words, the average Canadian owes about $1.70 for every dollar of income he or she earns per year, after taxes.